TimTwigg/Adventure-2/README.md

 ## To Play

 <u>Note:</u> The game relies on an Interface class to interact with the user.
 Currently, this is implemented for Windows only.
+The game is basically playable, but is still in development.

 Download the repo files. <br/>
 Run `build.bat` to build the executable. <br/>